 If you need something cheap that still works well, we highly recommend either a Samsung Chromebook Plus or a Microsoft Surface Go 2, as the former is $599.99 and the latter comes in at around $729.99.
 They aren’t particularly powerful as far as processing goes, but they’re good budget-friendly alternatives.

 If you’re looking for something that’s not too expensive but still pretty powerful, the HP Spectre x360 is a solid choice.
 Coming in at around $1,299, it provides strong performance, fantastic battery life and a bright, colorful display.
 The Microsoft Surface Pro 7+ starts at $912, boasting the unique advantage of a swappable SSD, although its battery life leaves a lot to be desired.

-The Dell Latitude 7400 2-in-1 is also well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
+The Dell Latitude 7400 2-in-1 is well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
 It even boasts a satisfying aluminum chassis, which looks undeniably gorgeous.

 And finally, the Lenovo Thinkpad X1 Carbon strikes a balance of having excellent performance, but also a great lightweight design with rugged durability.
 It has a leg up on some of these other laptops thanks to its solid audio quality.

 The HP Elite Dragonfly sports an excellent midnight blue magnesium chassis coupled with a vivid display that accentuates colorful imagery.
 It’s a great choice for business use with nearly 13 hours of battery life, making it a long-lasting powerhouse.
 If you’re looking for a great laptop with 4G LTE capabilities, the Dragonfly is our number one choice.
 It comes with an Intel XMM 7360 LTE-Advanced chip, which allows users to connect to the internet using 4G.

 Due to its Intel UHD 620 GPU, it’s not made for gaming and shouldn't be used as such.
 However, it’s perfect for getting work done thanks to its 8th Gen Intel Core i7 CPU.
 It’s also really nice to look at, although it’s not as nice to listen to; the Dragonfly provides underwhelming audio quality.
 It can also be a bit expensive, as this version of the Dragonfly costs $2,169.

 See our full HP Elite Dragonfly review